Prabandham/expense_tracker/Readme.md

 # Expense Tracker
 Is meant to be a simple application that will help in tracking income and expense.
+Debits represent money that is paid out of an account (Spent) and credits represent money that is paid into an account (Received)

 # Dependencies
 1. Postgres